I frequently get asked in which order my books were written – and which ones have characters in common – and I hope this

 The Woman Who Fell In Love For A Week and The Weekends of You and Me:

 The Country Set marks the start of my new series, and a return to what I love doing best, set among the Comptons villages in the North Cotswolds.
-Please see The Comptons pages on this website for more details.
+Please head to The Comptons pages on this website for more details.
 The second book, The Country Lovers, comes out in late 2018.

 For more information about any of the novels above, plus insight into how the ideas for each came about and how they were written, please visit the dedicated book pages.